 A roof inspection should answer a simple question: what is actually happening on the roof system?
-In DFW, that question matters because heat, hail, wind, UV exposure, aging shingles, flashing details, and attic ventilation can all point to different next steps.
+In DFW, that question matters because summer attic temperatures over 130 degrees, hail that commonly runs 1 to 2 inches, wind, UV exposure, aging shingles, flashing details, and attic ventilation can all point to different next steps.
+When we inspect a roof in Frisco, Plano, or McKinney, those North Texas conditions shape what we look for first.

 Start with safety